mz-ir/mazyar/README.md

 ## In Federation Front Page

-Adds value of top 11 players of first team members and sorts the teams by their value.
+Adds values of top 11 players of first team members and name of the teams.
+Then it sorts the teams by their value.

 ![Front Page](./img/FrontPage.png)